2b Image size and resolution

 https://hdl.loc.gov/loc.pnp/ppmsca.51815

-This exercise introduces the basic technique for image optimization.
+This exercise walks you through the way we optimize the size and resolution of images.
 We’ll be downloading a public domain photo from the Library of Congress, opening it, optimizing it, saving it, and then uploading it to your portfolio page.

-The reason we need to do this is that very large files (38 megabytes) take too long to send via the web.
-We need much smaller files, around 100 to 500 kilobytes.
+The reason we need to do this is that very large files (such as this 38 megabyte file) take too long to send via the web.
+We need much smaller files, around 400 to 800 kilobytes.
 We also need to be sure that we are saving in a web-friendly format, such as jpg or png.
 So …

 1. Download any public domain photo, such as this 1851 Daguerrotype photo from the Library of Congress to your desktop: https://www.loc.gov/item/2004664346/ There are download options on the LOC page at the lower left.
 Pull the option bar down to TIFF 38.4 mb.
 Click on “Go” to download to your desktop or download folder.

-2. Open you photo in Gimp or in Photoshop.
+2. Open your photo in Gimp or in Photoshop.
 You’ll want to use the tool bar and the layers pallet.

 3. Open “Transform / Scale” in Gimp or “Image Size” in Photoshop.